-Before my recent visit Prairie Fruits Farm in Champaign, Illinois, I was merely a goat cheese enthusiast.
+Before my recent visit to Prairie Fruits Farm in Champaign, Illinois, I was merely a goat cheese enthusiast.
 After a couple of hours of frolicking in an open field with the goats, I decided to become a maker of goat cheese.

 The problem was that I had never made “real cheese” in my life.
 Fortunately, the method for making fresh goat cheese, chèvre style, is quite amateur-friendly.
 In light of this, the oft-touted rennet-free, culture-free quick method (boiling the milk, causing it to curdle with something acidic such as lime/lemon juice or vinegar, and draining out the whey) doesn’t seem a worthwhile effort.
 Undoubtedly, it is an easy method which yields fresh and tasty cheese curds from goat’s milk.
 But that is a far, far cry from the cultured fresh chèvre that we know and love.
 [In fact, I would go as far as saying that if you want to go the easy route, you'd probably get better-tasting goat cheese out of straining cultured goat's milk yogurt overnight than you would from simply boiling and curdling fresh goat's milk.
 But that's just me.]